WozzyaQ/client-server-inverted-index/README.md

   │   │                                 ├─── extractor
   │   │                                 └─── tokenizer
   │   └─── test                                          <-- test(junit)
-  ├─── test                                              <-- text data for indexing │   ├─── neg
+  ├─── test                                              <-- text data to be indexed │   ├─── neg
   │   └─── pos
-  └─── train                                             <- also text data for indexing
+  └─── train                                             <- also text data to be indexed
       ├─── neg
       ├─── pos
       └─── unsup